An enhanced extriangulated subquotient: Exact dg categories

 where $Z^0M$ is the kernel of the differential $M^0\to M^1$.
 Since a dg category $\A$ is enriched by $\CC(k)$, we naturally define the \emph{truncation} $\tau_{\leq 0}\A$ to be the dg category consisting of the same objects as $\A$ with the morphisms given by

-A dg category $\A$ is \emph{connective} if the cohomologies of any Hom-space $\A(A,B)$ vanish in all positive degrees.
+A dg category $\A$ is said to be \emph{connective} if the cohomology of every Hom-space $\A(A,B)$ vanishes in all positive degrees.
 Accordingly, the canonical (not full) inclusion $\tau_{\leq 0}\A\to \A$ is called the \emph{connective cover} of $\A$ \cite[p.4]{Che24a}.
-Note that the truncation $\tau_{\leq 0}$ does not affect their homotopy categories at all in the sense that the canonical inclusion $H^0(\tau_{\leq 0}\A)\xto{\sim}H^0(\A)$ is an equivalence of additive categories (Remind that $\A$ is always assumed to be additive!).
+Note that this truncation $\tau_{\leq 0}$ does not change the homotopy category at all, in the sense that the canonical functor $H^0(\tau_{\leq 0}\A)\xto{\sim}H^0(\A)$ is an equivalence of additive categories (Recall that $\A$ is always assumed to be additive!).

 The notion of $3$-term homotopy complexes ($3$-term h-complexes, for short) is the key ingredient to define the exact dg category.
-The conceptual definition of them is originally given via certain $A_\infty$-functors \cite[Def.~3.14]{Che24a}.
+The conceptual definition of them is originally given as a certain $A_\infty$-functor \cite[Def.~3.14]{Che24a}.
 However, since we do not deal with the axioms of exact dg categories, we only provide a more elementary description that we can find in \cite[p.20]{Che24a}.

 The \emph{$3$-term h-complex} $X$ is a diagram in $\A$

 where $|f|=|g|=0, |h|=-1$ and $d(f)=0, d(g)=0$ and $d(h)=-gf$.
 A morphism from $X$ to another $3$-term h-complex $X'$ is an equivalence class which can be explained by using the following diagram in $\A$,